 "Certified Registered Nurse Anesthetists (CRNAs) practice nursing by providing anesthesia and anesthesia-related services.
 They accept the responsibility conferred upon them by the state, the profession, and society.
 The American Association of Nurse Anesthesiology (AANA) has adopted this Code of Ethics to guide its members in fulfilling their obligations as professionals.
 Each member of the AANA has a personal responsibility to uphold and adhere to these ethical standards."

-MTSA expects Fellows to respect and abide by the AANA Code of Ethics.
+Fellows are expected to abide by the AANA Code of Ethics.